 You can also have variables that are declared static.
 In the Math library, there are Math.PI and Math.E.
 These variables are static.
-They are also final; they are are variables that cannot be reassigned.
-In general, any variable you mark final cannot be reassigned after it is initialized.

-Constness vs. final Variables anywhere in Java can be marked final; this means you cannot reassign the variable once it is initialized.
+They are also final; they are immutable variables.
+Variables anywhere in Java can be marked final; this means you cannot reassign the variable once it is initialized.
 However, you can call mutator methods on that datum and change the state of the object a final variable points to.
-In this case you do not have constness; the object being pointed at by a final variable can have its state changed.

-Since Math.PI and Math.E are primitives, they are, in fact, constants.Since immutable objects and primitives lack mutator methods, these are rendered constant by declaring them final.
+Since immutable objects and primitives lack mutator methods, these are rendered constant by declaring them final.